TalnCloud/flutter/README.md

 # Flutter TalnCloud plugin

-This repo is a modified folked version to the main [flutter repo](https://github.com/flutter/flutter).
-It contains the source code for Flutter first-party plugins (i.e., plugins developed by the core Flutter team).
+This Plugin repo is a modified folked version to the main [flutter repo](https://github.com/flutter/flutter).
+It contains the source code for Flutter url launcher plugins (i.e., plugins developed by the core Flutter team).
 Check the `packages` directory for all plugins.

 Flutter plugins enable access to platform-specific APIs.
 For more information